China’s virus outbreak weighs on global business

 Lower oil prices mean cheaper gas for Western consumers but they hurt exporters such as Indonesia that use the revenues to help pay for schools, health care and social services.

-Demand and prices “will depend on how quickly transportation and industrial activities will return to normal levels,” said Fitch Ratings in a report.
+Demand and prices “will depend on how quickly transportation and industrial activities will return to normal levels,” Fitch Ratings said in a report.

 Even smaller companies are directly affected by the outbreak because of increasingly tight links with China’s nimble, efficient manufacturers.